DaKeypunchAr/DaKeypunchAr/README.md

 - 😄 Pronouns: He/Him
   I'm a male homo sapien.

-- ⚡ Fun fact: I'm a Homo-Sapien.
+- ⚡ Fun fact: I'm a *Homo sapien*.
 I am a Pokemon Fan.
 <!---
 DaKeypunchAr/DaKeypunchAr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.